Home > Moving > City Guides > 11 Things to Know About Living in Hartford

 Photo via @trinalum

-Looking to attend college in Connecticut?
+Planning to attend college in Connecticut?
 Hartford is home to many great universities!
-The University of Hartford offers more than 97 undergraduate degrees from art history to civil engineering, and the University of Connecticut-Hartford Campus has a wide range of study programs from English to business administration.
-Interested in a law degree?
-The University of Connecticut School of Law is a top-rated school and has one of the largest university libraries in the world.
-There’s also Trinity College, the oldest liberal arts school in Hartford, where you can study fields like biology, computer science, and philosophy.
-Or you can attend Capital Community College to earn your associate’s degree or certificate in nursing, accounting, or health sciences.
-No matter what you’re looking to study, Hartford has the options for you!
+The University of Hartford offers 100 undergraduate degrees in subjects like visual and performing arts, engineering, and business.
+Earn your degree from a wide range of programs like English, social work, or business data analytics at the University of Connecticut-Hartford Campus.
+Interested in law?
+Take advantage of one of the largest university law libraries in the world at the top-rated University of Connecticut School of Law.
+At Trinity College—the oldest liberal arts school in Hartford—you can study fields like biology, computer science, and philosophy.
+Or earn your associate’s degree or certificate in nursing, accounting, or health science at Capital Community College.

 Spend Time Outside at Local Parks

-Want to get out and enjoy Hartford’s beautiful New England weather?
-Visit one of the city’s many local parks!
+Want to get out and enjoy the beautiful New England weather?
+Visit one of the many parks in Hartford!
 Play a game of golf, let the kiddos loose on the playground, or have a family picnic at Goodwin Park.
-Stroll through the rose gardens, relax by the pond, or visit the green house at Elizabeth Park.
-Take your boat out on the Connecticut River or bike along the riverfront trails at Riverside Park.
-Soak up some sun at the pool, play some basketball, or throw some frisbees at Pope Park.
-Dedicate a day to boating and fishing at Great River Park—and mark your calendars for the annual Sounds of Summer concert series at Great River Park Amphitheater!
-Or ride the carousel, visit The Soldier and Sailors Arch, or catch a show at the Performance Pavillon at Bushnell Park.
+Stroll through the rose gardens, relax by the pond, or visit the greenhouse at Elizabeth Park Conservancy.
+Boat on the Connecticut River or bike along the riverfront trails at Riverside Park.
+Soak up the sun at the pool, play some basketball, or view public art installations in the Windy Metal Garden at Pope Park.
+Dedicate a day to boating and fishing at Great River Park—and don’t forget to mark your calendars for the annual Sounds of Summer concert series!
+Ride the Bushnell Park Carousel, visit the Soldier and Sailors Memorial Arch, or catch a show at the Performance Pavillon at Bushnell Park.

 Visit Hartford’s Incredible Museums